alecks/GoRAT/README.md

 # GoRAT

 GoRAT is a WIP remote access tool written in Go.
-It'll feature a web dashboard, CLI tools, etc.
+It'll feature an online control panel, etc.

 ---